Kenshiro-28/T-Rex/README.md

 $ make clean
 ```

-### Compiling a shared library
+## Building a shared library

-Run this command to compile a shared library in the current folder:
+Run this command to build a shared library in the current folder:

 ```
 $ make library=true